Where to Stay in Bali: 10 Best Areas & Hotels

 Not only that, but this part of the island is home to lots of attractions including the Campuhan Ridge Walk, Ubud Palace, and Saraswati Temple.

 However, the most popular attraction in Ubud is the monkey forest!
-Home to over 700 macaques, this forest is a must-visit whilst staying in the area.
+Home to over 700 macaques, this forest is a must-visit while staying in the area.

 You’ll find a lot of accommodation options situated along Jalan Raya Ubud which is the town’s main street.
 However, the more luxurious options tend to be located out of Ubud, so keep this in mind.